irinakramer/irinakramer/README.md

 ### 🚀 My Website

-This is a personal website to showcase projects and portfolio.
+This repo is a personal website.
-It it build with Gatsby and hosted on Netlify.
+It is build with Gatsby and hosted on Netlify.
 [irinakramer.com](https://www.irinakramer.com/)